Skip to main content

 Residency

 This section contains questions regarding your citizenship and state of legal residence.
 These questions determine whether you are classified as a Texas resident or a non-resident.
-Let’s discuss the process for determining residency and what information is required of you in order to do so.

 Texas Residency Rules and Regulations